Payola (The Cribs album)

-Payola, 2002 - 2012 is a 2013 compilation album by The Cribs, released on 12 March 2013.
-It features the previously unreleased "Leather Jacket Love Song" - the last song recorded with erstwhile guitarist Johnny Marr.
+Payola: 2002 - 2012 is a greatest hits compilation album by UK indie rock band, The Cribs.
+The album was scheduled for release on 25 February 2013, however; due to manufacturing complications, the release date was pushed back a further two weeks to 11 March 2013.
+The album features the previously unreleased single "Leather Jacket Love Song" - the last song recorded with erstwhile guitarist Johnny Marr.

 Formats

-The album was released as a standard edition 22-track CD and download, plus a 22 track double LP.
-A special 40 track 'Anthology Edition' CD was also released, with a bonus 18-track disc of b-sides.
+The album was released as a standard edition 22-track CD and download, plus a 22-track double LP.
+A special 40 track 'Anthology Edition' CD was also released which included a bonus 18-track disc of b-sides.